nortikin/sverchok/docs/Unit_00/soft_intro_01.rst

      |image7|

    * Hit *Alt-Space*.
 This shortcut calls for a special search menu, which allows you to search for nodes and macros:

+     - once you get to know Sverchok you can type in "trigger" words associated with a node, to quickly narrow down the search list.
+     - trigger macros using `> some word`.
+More about macros later.
+If you stick with Sverchok they will be your secret weapon.

      |image8|